 There are special tools to assess and examine these big data stats.
 The most popular of these tools are NoSQL databases, Spark, and Hadoop.

 These tools allow you to gather various data types from multiple sources like web services, digital media, machine log data business apps, etc.

-Here we’ll highlight some awesome statistics associated with big data and learn about its importance in the current world.
+Here we’ll highlight some of the most important big data statistics for 2022 and learn about its importance in the world today.

 Let’s dive in.

 - In 2022 the global big data industry is worth $274.3 billion.

 - Google receives more than 3.5 billion searches every day.